ItayZiv/frc-docs/source/docs/software/vision-processing/usage/target-aiming.rst

 The implementation itself is quite simple, first of all we get the yaw from our ``NetworkTable``, then all we have to do is get the power to command to command from the controller, and give each side opposing power to make the robot turn.

+.. note:: Remember, this code needs to be run periodically, meaning it has to be either in a ``periodic`` method for a TimedRobot, or in a command's ``execute`` method.
+If you are running your loops at a speed other than once per 20ms (50hz), make sure to change the PIDController as needed.

 .. tabs::

    .. code-tab:: java